David Attenborough said Scotland has "some of the most marvellous landscapes and wildlife", here are 27 more quotes

-Best of Sir David Attenborough: 28 epic quotes from Sir David starting with Scotland’s beauty
+Best of Sir David Attenborough: 28 epic quotes in celebration of his new 2023 nature documentary

-Just under 97 years of age, Attenborough has explored all of Earth’s continents and inspired people worldwide on the wonder of their natural beauty.
+Just under 97 years of age, Attenborough has explored all of Earth’s continents and inspired people worldwide with their natural beauty.

 Sir David Attenborough turned 96 last year and his career - which began in 1952 - has led him through an incredible journey which has resulted in him being regarded as Britain’s most beloved broadcaster by many.